ProtonoxDEV/Protonox-Kivy-Multiplatform-Framework/kivy-protonox-version/docs_protonox/EXTENSIONS_OVERVIEW.md

 3. Compute layout health + observability payloads when auditing regressions: `PROTONOX_LAYOUT_HEALTH=1` + `PROTONOX_UI_OBSERVABILITY=1`.
 4. Freeze the UI for stable captures when required: `PROTONOX_UI_FREEZE=1`.
 5. Profile layout cost when investigating FPS/layout lag: `PROTONOX_LAYOUT_PROFILER=1`.
+6. Opt into diagnostics when you need doctor-style runtime checks: `PROTONOX_RUNTIME_DIAGNOSTICS=1` or `enable_diagnostics()`.
-6. Import helpers explicitly, e.g. `from kivy.protonox_ext.layout_engine import fingerprint`.
+7. Import helpers explicitly, e.g. `from kivy.protonox_ext.layout_engine import fingerprint`.
-7. Export to your own directories; no in-place modifications occur.
+8. Export to your own directories; no in-place modifications occur.
-8. Use feature flags to disable at any time.
+9. Use feature flags or `enable_safe_mode()` to disable at any time.

 ## Non-goals
 - Replacing Kivy core classes.